Two fathers recall the pain and regret that followed after their sons died while on the streets opposing the 15 July coup attempt

 Read more ►

-The powers of the state of emergency, declared shortly after the coup attempt, were used by the government to go after all its political opponents.
-This has resulted in 50,000 arrests and more than 150,000 people have been sacked or dismissed from their jobs.
+The powers of the state of emergency were used by the government to go after all its political opponents.
+This has resulted in 50,000 arrests and more than 150,000 people being sacked or dismissed from their jobs.

 Worse, the government has used the crackdown to target all their political foes instead of just focusing on the Gulenists, which has prompted doubts, particularly in the international community.